HWhr3000/Image_aesthetic_analysis/README.md

 4. **Similarity Metrics (optional):** Compares original and enhanced images using SSIM and LPIPS.
 5. **Model Selection (optional):** Combines compliance and similarity scores to rank models.
 6. **Run all script:** All steps are orchestrated by run_all.py.
+7. **run_all.py**: The main entry point for the evaluation process.
+8. **aesthetic_toolbox/**: A directory containing utility functions and classes for calculating aesthetic metrics.
+9. **floward_eval.py**: A script for evaluating images using the aesthetic toolbox.

 ## 3. Repository Layout
 Image_aesthetic_eval/

-- ├─ run_all.py                     # Orchestrator (single entrypoint)
+ ├─ run_all.py                     # Orchestrator (single entrypoint)
-- ├─ Aesthetics-Toolbox/
+ ├─ Aesthetics-Toolbox/            # This is the download from https://github.com/RBartho/Aesthetics-Toolbox
-- │  └─ QIP_machine_script.py       # Toolbox script for QIPs
+ │  └─ QIP_machine_script.py       # Toolbox script for QIPs
-- ├─ aesthetics_eval_pkg/
-- │  ├─ aesthetics_eval/
+ ├─ aesthetics_eval_pkg/           # custom package that has the evaluation package and the threshold evaluated │  ├─ aesthetics_eval/
-- │  │  ├─ postprocess.py           # Threshold mapping + JSONL export
+ │  │  ├─ postprocess.py           # Threshold mapping + JSONL export
+ │  │  └─ floward_eval.py          # Floward-specific checks
-- │  │  └─ thresholds.yml           # Metric thresholds
+ │  │  └─ thresholds.yml           # Metric thresholds
-- ├─ floward_eval.py                # Floward-specific checks
-- ├─ similarity_eval.py             # SSIM/LPIPS evaluation
-- ├─ select_model.py                # Aggregate scores and rank models
+ ├─ Image_auto_scoring/            # contains python script to run different ollama hosted llm models │  │  ├─ evaluate_images_ollama_full.py          # Script that runs with different parameters for running different llm model and saving output in out folder
-- └─ out/                           # Outputs (CSV, JSONL, Excel, etc.)
+ └─ out/                           # Outputs (CSV, JSONL, Excel, etc.)

 ## 4. Commands